torvalds/linux/Documentation/filesystems/ceph.rst

 For more information on Ceph, see the home page at
 	https://ceph.com/

-The Linux kernel client source tree is available at
+The GNU/Linux kernel client source tree is available at
 	- https://github.com/ceph/ceph-client.git

 and the source for the full system is at